Primorsky Kray, Far Eastern Region,

 3.4 x 2.7 CM (small miniature/ large thumbnail (toenail))

 Unusually sharp, isolated and nicely composed, this is a lot more esthetic than most specimens from this well-known locale.
 No damage, 3 dimensional specimen that can easily be trimmed to make a fine thumbnail.

 Northern Cape Province,

 2.8 x 2.5 x 1.4 CM (thumbnail)

-An unusually good, sizable crystal aggregate of Kalihari Andradite Garnet.
-The great NChwaning mine is famous for its red colored minerals, especially the Rhodochrosites.
+An unusually good, sizable crystal aggregate of Kalahari Andradite Garnet.
+The great N'Chwaning Mine is famous for its red colored minerals, especially the Rhodochrosites.
 Many other less colorful species from here are dusted with tiny bright red Andradites, typically micro crystals.
-This piece shows well formed distinct and colorful crystals very sizable not like what is usually seen.
+This piece shows well-formed distinct and colorful crystals very sizable not like what is usually seen.
 In excellent condition.